 #5: ALWAYS Give Them A Call To Action

 The ultimate reason behind social media is to grow your audience and ultimately, your client base.
-The reason offering FREE value in the form of tips, suggestions, and techniques is so critical is that most people don’t know who you are and need a compelling reason to trust you.
+The reason for offering FREE value in the form of tips, suggestions, and techniques is critical; most people don’t know who you are and need a reason to trust you.
 This trust is earned over time.
 While they’re getting to know you, you need to drive them to your site where you either capture their email address or convert their visit into a sale.
-There may be times, however, that you don’t need them to buy anything (just yet).
+There may be times, however, that you don’t need them to buy anything.
 Your Call To Action (CTA) could be as simple as “Share this” or “Tell me…”.
 Asking questions is a powerful way to create engagement while extending the “shelf life” of your content on social media.
-So as part of your massage therapy social media strategy, be sure to get your audience engaged with a solid Call To Action.
+So as part of your massage therapy social media strategy, be sure to get your audience engaged with a solid CTA.